First of all thanks for your time and answers.

-Attacker IP Ranges are denied from further accessing my Sites.
+Attacker IP Blocks are denied from further access to my Sites!

-For more Information, please contact me at: firstname.lastname@example.org
+Just contact me for more Information at: firstname.lastname@example.org

 Yes, there is: https://www.opencart.com/index.php?rout ... on_id=4773Is there any extensions or solutions that I can use to avoid this.
 Thanks a lot folks.